dotnet/designs/accepted/single-file/design.md

 ### Existing API

 We need to determine the semantics of current APIs such as `Assembly.Location` that return the information about an assembly's location on disk.

+#### `Assembly.Location`

-For example, `Assembly.Location`  for a bundled assembly could return:
+`Assembly.Location`  for a bundled assembly could return:

 * A fixed literal (ex: `null`) indicating that no actual location is available.
 * The simple name of the assembly (with no path).